About Dr. Baldev Sanghera

 My Story

 I was born in Panjab, India and immigrated to the UK at the age of three.
-I spent my childhood and early years living in both the UK and in Prince George, BC.
+I spent my childhood and early years living in both the UK and Prince George, BC.
 As immigrants, we started with very little — relying on a strong work ethic and mutual family support to become established in our new home.
-My life as a young person was filled with diverse experiences: from labour jobs to sales and marketing, to helping run a family construction business.
-These experiences instilled a mindset focused on innovation and a positive attitude with the belief that there’s always a constructive way forward.
+My life as a young person was filled with diverse experiences: from labour jobs to sales and marketing, to helping run a family construction and property management business.
+These experiences instilled in me a mindset focused on innovation, and a positive attitude with the belief that there’s always a constructive way forward.

-In 1987, I moved to BC full time and enrolled in the Pharmacy program at UBC; in 1991 I was selected the Centennial Scholar for Pharmacy.
-Before completing my Pharmacy studies, I joined the UBC Medicine program and there I served as a Chief Resident in UBC’s City Residency Program.
-In 1993, I met my soulmate Nav and we married.
-We are now the proud parents of two beautiful, caring, thoughtful, adult children with bright futures in their chosen healthcare fields.
+In 1987, I moved to BC full-time and enrolled in the Pharmacy program at UBC.
+In 1991 I was selected as the Centennial Scholar for Pharmacy.
+Before completing my Pharmacy studies, I joined the UBC Medicine program, and there, I served as a Chief Resident in UBC’s City Residency Program.
+In 1992, I met my soulmate, Nav, and we married in 1993.
+We are now proud parents of two beautiful, caring, thoughtful, adult children with bright futures in their chosen health care fields.
 Since 1998 I have maintained a full-scope, multicultural, community-based Family Practice in Burnaby, with a special interest in employing technology to improve delivery of care.

 My Professional Journey

-As a Physician Lead on numerous collaborative initiatives, I have extensive experience working with all levels of government, health authorities, and community agencies, with a focus on building community wide team-based care and advocating for vulnerable citizens through improving social determinants of health.
+As a Physician Lead on numerous collaborative initiatives, I have extensive experience working with all levels of providers, government, health authorities, and community agencies, with a focus on building community-wide, team-based care, and advocating for vulnerable patients through addressing the social determinants of health.

 Leadership